 - An ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

 - The person must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against his or her Georgia driver’s license;

-- The person cannot have any prior convictions for DUI in the 5-year period preceding application for the permit.
+- A driver cannot have any prior convictions for DUI in the 5 years preceding application for the permit.
 If there is a DUI arrest with a DUI conviction within 5 years of the current Johns Creek DUI arrest, the person can still opt for track 2 – requesting an administrative hearing, or track 1 – do nothing at all;

-- The person must surrender his or her Georgia driver’s license, either to the Johns Creek DUI officer at time of arrest or to DDS prior to issuance of the permit; and,
+- The person must surrender his or her Georgia driver’s license, either to the Johns Creek DUI officer at the time of arrest or to DDS before issuance of the permit; and,

 The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether he or she consents to or refuses the state-administered chemical test requested by the Johns Creek DUI arresting officer.
-A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 4 months.
+A driver who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 4 months.
 If he or she is subsequently acquitted of the underlying Johns Creek DUI charge, or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost and the driver’s license may be replaced.
-A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 12 months, regardless of the outcome of the underlying Johns Creek DUI charge.
+A driver who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 12 months, regardless of the outcome of the underlying Johns Creek DUI charge.